bullishonyou/knox-wallet-nock/README.md

 1. **Python 3.9 or higher** - [Download here](https://www.python.org/downloads/)
 2. **Nockchain CLI tools** - Follow the [Nockchain setup guide](https://github.com/zorp-corp/nockchain)
 3. **A running Nockchain node** - Start this before using KNOX to show updated balances and send transactions.
+(!!!
+You you are on macOS you don't need to run a node)

 ### Installation Steps